-Sometimes, a plant will become spindly, colorless and generally listless not because of disease, lack of water or fertilizer, but due to an entirely different problem; an etiolation plant problem.
+Sometimes, a plant will become spindly, colorless, and generally listless – not because of disease, lack of water, or fertilizer but due to an entirely different problem; an etiolation plant problem.
 What is etiolation and why does it occur?
 Read on to learn about etiolation in plants and how to stop etiolation plant problems.

 What is Etiolation?

 Etiolation in plants is a natural phenomenon and is simply a plant’s way of reaching for a light source.
-If you have ever started seeds without sufficient lighting, then you have seen how the seedlings grow rather spindly with a long abnormally thin, pale stem.
+If you have ever started seeds without sufficient lighting, then you have seen how the seedlings grow rather spindly with a long, abnormally thin, pale stem.
 This is an example of etiolation in plants.
 We generally know it as plant legginess.

 Etiolation is the result of hormones called auxins.
 Auxins are transported from the actively growing tip of the plant downwards, resulting in the suppression of lateral buds.
 They stimulate proton pumps in the cell wall which, in turn, increases the acidity of the wall and triggers expansin, an enzyme that weakens the cell wall.

-While etiolation increases the chances that a plant will reach light, it results in less than desirable symptoms.
-Etiolation plant problems such abnormal lengthening of stems and leaves, weakened cell walls, elongated internodes with fewer leaves, and chlorosis may all occur.
+While etiolation increases the chances that a plant will reach the light, it results in less than desirable symptoms.
+Etiolation plant problems such as abnormal lengthening of stems and leaves, weakened cell walls, elongated internodes with fewer leaves, and chlorosis may all occur.

 How to Stop Etiolation

 Etiolation happens because the plant is desperately searching for a light source, so to stop etiolation, give the plant more light.
 While some plants need more than others, nearly all plants need sunlight.